5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 SP_RENAME 'Employee.Name','EmployeeName';

-How to change the existing table name?
+To change the existing table name.

 Example: